 Meiosis is a separate process of cell division in species that engage in sexual reproduction.
 It is used for gametogenesis, which is how the body creates gametes, or sex cells.
 In humans, these cells are spermatozoa (sperm) and ova (eggs).
 A 2N cell undergoes a series of steps of cell division that are similar but not the same as the ones in mitosis in order to generate daughter cells.
 In both mitosis and meiosis, the cell division results in the parent cell being replaced by the daughter cells.
 Unlike mitosis, meiosis results in four daughter cells, not two, and they are not identical to each other because they recombine their genetic information.
 Furthermore, each of the four daughter cells has a ploidy number of N.

 Since many species are not diploid the way humans are, the gamete daughter cells of other species may not have ploidy numbers of N, but they will be half, or haploid, of whatever the ploidy number of the parent cell was.
 The reason for this is because during sexual reproduction, one of these haploid gametes will fuse with a haploid gamete from an individual, usually of a different sex, forming a diploid zygote with a unique genome.
 In humans, this happens when a sperm fuses with an egg, beginning a pregnancy.
 The resulting zygote will grow into an embryo and then a fetus, and the resulting human that is born will have a different genetic code than anyone before, because of the genetic recombination that happens during meiosis.
+Find out more details about the similarities and differences between mitosis and meiosis in cell growth and sexual reproduction.

 The 4 Stages of Mitosis